The concordance invariant tau in link grid homology

-From this we have that $\widehat{\mathcal{GH}}_0(L)$ has always dimension 1 and then the definition of $\tau(L)$ as the only integer $s$ such that $T_L(0,s)>0$, that we gave in the Introduction, is coherent.
+From this we have that $\widehat{\mathcal{GH}}_0(L)$ has always dimension 1 and then we define $\tau(L)$ as the only integer $s$ such that $T_L(0,s)>0$, as we previously said in the Introduction.
 We remark that for a knot this version of $\tau$ coincides with the one of Ozsv\'ath and Szab\'o.
 See the proof of Theorem \ref{teo:set} in Section \ref{section:minus}.
 We also observe that Equation \eqref{unknot} tells that $\tau(L\sqcup\bigcirc)=\tau(L)$.